 - 1. To investigate the motion of coupled oscillators - 2.
-To determine the Frequency of an Electrically Maintained Tuning Fork by Melde's Experiment / sonometer and to verify $\lambda^2 T$ Law. - 3.
-To study Lissajous Figures. - 4.
-Familiarization with Schuster's focussing; determination of angle of prism. - 5.
-To determine the Coefficient of Viscosity of water by Capillary Flow Method (Poiseuille's method)/ stoke's method. - 6.
+To determine the frequency of an electric/mechanical tuning fork by Melde's experiment and verify λ^2 -T law. - 3.
+To determine the frequency of an electric/mechanical tuning fork by sonometer. - 4.
+To study Lissajous Figures. - 5.
+Familiarization with Schuster's focussing; determination of angle of prism. - 6.
 To determine the Refractive Index of the Material of a given Prism using Sodium Light / Hg source. - 7.
 To determine Dispersive Power of the Material of a given Prism using Mercury Light/ sodium source. - 8.
 To determine the value of Cauchy Constants of a material of a prism. - 9.
 To determine the Resolving Power of a Prism. - 10.
 To determine wavelength of sodium light using Fresnel Biprism. - 11.
 To determine wavelength of sodium light using Newton's Rings. - 12.
 To determine the wavelength of Laser light/ sodium source using Diffraction of Single Slit. - 13.
 To determine wavelength of (1) Sodium & (2) spectrum of Mercury light using plane diffraction Grating - 14.
 To determine the Resolving Power of a Plane Diffraction Grating. - 15.
 To measure the intensity using photosensor and laser in diffraction patterns of single and double slits.